 About me

 I co-founded a successful private group practice in 2008, Sheffield Central Counselling.
-I love this job because I am genuinely interested in my clients' experiences, and I know that counselling is capable of transforming people's lives.
+I love this job because I am genuinely interested in my clients' experiences, and I know that counselling can transform people's lives.
 It has been my privilege to be a small part of that process for hundreds of clients in Sheffield.
-My aim is to open the door for my clients, perhaps by helping them find a new perspective on their issues, perhaps by just listening, perhaps by offering a little bit of theory.
+My aim is to open the door to change for my clients, perhaps by helping them find a new perspective on their issues, perhaps by just listening, perhaps by offering a little bit of theory.

 One of my specialisms is working with clients who have alternative sexualities, especially BDSM.
-I am a kink-knowledgeable counsellor and work in a non-pathologsing way with varieties of sexual and gender difference.
+I am a kink-knowledgeable counsellor and work in a non-pathologising way with varieties of sexual and gender difference.

 In addition I am experienced in work with trauma and abuse, depression and relationship difficulties.
 Over the years, I've worked with most life problems, from work-related stress, mid-life crisis, infidelity, empty-nest syndrome to simple boredom and anger issues.